OpenSpec for Copilot

 Project Instructions and Project Agents groups, surfacing .github/instructions and .github/agents files (in that order) so you can reference reusable instructions and agent definitions without leaving VS Code.

-- Run Prompts: Execute prompts directly from the tree view, passing the context to GitHub Copilot Chat.
+- Run Prompts: Execute prompts directly from the tree view, passing the context to the configured chat agent.

 - Rename or Delete: Use the item context menu to rename or delete prompts, instructions, and agents without leaving the explorer.